isplab-unil/KGPMeter/frontend/README.md

 Note that the transpiled Javascript is already available in the `app/js/` and `lib/js/` directories.

 You need to have `npm` installed to transpile the source code.
-To transpile the `app/` code to ES6, first install the required npm packages:
+To transpile the source code, first install the required npm packages:
 ```
 npm install
 ```